 - A major field project (dissertation) in which you must demonstrate expertise by analyzing and solving an information management problem.
 The research includes a model or theoretical frame, literature review and an appropriate methodology.
 The field project must make a significant contribution to the body of knowledge in your chosen problem area.

-The D.Sc. program is a three year full-time program delivered in an executive part-time cohort driven format.
+The D.Sc. program is a three year full-time program delivered in a cohort driven format.
 It meets on campus 16 days Fall term and 16 days Spring term for each of the three years.
-The executive format assures student success and minimizes isolation by scheduling 7 day residencies in late August and early January with additional weekend residencies scheduled for late September, late October, late November or Early December, mid February, mid-March and mid-April - totaling 96 days over the three year period.
+The format assures student success and minimizes isolation by scheduling 7 day residencies in late August and early January with additional weekend residencies scheduled for late September, late October, late November or Early December, mid February, mid-March and mid-April - totaling 96 days over the three year period.
 The campus is 2 miles from the Pittsburgh International Airport and is convenient to many cities.

 - Admission to the doctoral degree program allows students to enroll in the foundational seminars in year one.